mfbz/rift-js/docs/specs.md

 ## Overview

-**Rift Protocol** enables secure, embeddable, on-chain Web3 interactions using **iframe-based components** injected directly into webpages by a Rift-compatible wallet (like **Harpoon**).
+**Rift Protocol** enables secure, embeddable, onchain web3 interactions using **iframe-based components** injected directly into webpages by a Rift-compatible wallet.

 At its core:

 - A **Rift** is a URI using the `rift://` scheme pointing to a hosted iframe UI.
-- **Harpoon Wallet** detects these URIs in webpage text content, prompts the user, and injects the iframe.
+- A **Rift-compatible wallet** detects these URIs in webpage content and injects the container that manages Rift frame visibility.
-- A shared JavaScript SDK (**rift-js**) handles the communication between the injected iframe and the wallet.
+- A shared TypeScript SDK (**rift-js**) handles the communication between the injected iframe and the wallet.

-This system provides a seamless way to embed blockchain actions into any digital context, tweets, blogs, websites, or social bios, requiring no native dapp integration.
+The protocol provides a seamless way to embed mini dapps into any digital context, tweets, blogs, websites, or social bios, requiring no native integration.

 ## How It Works

 1. A developer hosts a Rift Frame at a public HTTPS URL.
 2. The developer shares a `rift://` URI (like in a tweet or on their site or in any webpage).
-3. When a user with **Harpoon Wallet** visits a page containing that URI:
+3. When a user with a Rift-compatible wallet visits a page containing that URI:
-   - Harpoon detects it in text content
+   - The wallet detects it in text content
-   - Prompts the user
-   - Injects a **sandboxed iframe** pointing to that URL
+   - It injects a container that manages Rift frame visibility and injection
 4. The iframe uses `rift-js` to automatically connect with the wallet
 5. It can then:
    - Retrieve the user's address
+   - Query the chain
    - Submit transactions
    - Display status updates, balances, etc.